 ATPL (A) Application Form (Conversion)

-We will arrange for our ATO ground school provider to counter sign it.
-You will then need to email the form to your chosen exam centre 21 days before test date.
+We will arrange for our ATO ground school provider to counter-sign it.
+You will then need to email the form to your chosen exam centre at least 21 days before test date.